There are many articles, websites, and videos that tell the story of Tiny Tim and his career. This page focuses on his life and death in Minneapolis.

 Herbert Buckingham Khaury was born in New York in April 1932.
 He came to national prominence when he appeared on the very first episode of “Rowan and Martin’s Laugh-In,” on January 22, 1968.
 He only had one “hit song,” but it was a big one – a 1920s chestnut, “Tip Toe Thru the Tulips.”

-The Winter Carnival show of 1970 was a “terrible flop,” according to the Insider, with less than 1,500 in attendance.
+The WDGY Winter Carnival Spectacular, February 4, 1970, was a “terrible flop,” according to the Insider, with less than 1,500 in attendance.
 Performing were Tiny Tim, Al Martino, and Johnny Nash.
+The Cowsills were also mentioned in the brochure.
+Arne Sagarsky was the booker of the show.

-On its 30 Star Survey, WDGY advertised the International Auto Show ’71 at the Minneapolis Convention Hall, January 6-10.
-Appearing in person would be Tiny Tim & Miss Vicki, Pat Butram (sic) (Mr. Haney on “Green Acres”), and Barnabus and Donna Wandrey from “Dark Shadows.”
+On January 6-10, 1971, Tiny appeared at the International Auto Show ’71 at the Minneapolis Convention Hall.
+WDGY advertised the show on its 30 Star Survey.
+Appearing with Mr. Tim would be Miss Vicki, Pat Butram (sic) (Mr. Haney on “Green Acres”), and Barnabus and Donna Wandrey from “Dark Shadows.”

 Tiny Tim had bottomed out in 1992, and moved to Des Moines to be near his new manager, local promoter Steve Plym.
 He was still there in January 1995.